dmrafanan/Appetiser-Challenge/README.md

 # Appetiser-Challenge
-Persistence:
+Architecture:\
+I have used MVC design pattern\
+I used storyboards for the UI but I can do it programmatically as well.\

+Persistence:\
-I used Keychain for the username and password, the safest way to save very sensitive information.
+I used Keychain for the username and password, the safest way to save very sensitive information.\
-I also used CoreData in order to save
+I used CoreData in order to save Username with the corresponding that the user have wishlisted and also the last time the user visited the app.
+Meaning every user registered can have a different wishlisted tracks.\
+I used UserDefaults to store the NightMode preference of the user.\